 For consistency with the data on cancer incidence, the cancer sites in mortality data were grouped according to the revised SEER recodes dated January 27, 2003.
 Because NCHS uses different groupings for some sites, the death rates in this report may differ slightly from those published by NCHS.
 In addition, under the ICD, there are differences in mortality and incidence coding.
-For example, there are several codes for mesothelioma in ICD-10 (depending on the primary site).
-However in ICD-O-3, one code captures all of the primary sites that mesothelioma affects.
+For example, in ICD-10, mesothelioma deaths are coded by anatomic site whereas in ICD-0-3, mesothelioma incidence is coded by morphology, regardless of anatomic site.